 Are You Getting Ready To Buy A Jet Boat?

-There is much for a buyer to look for when buying any used boat, and jet boats are no exceptions.
+There is much for a buyer to look for when buying any used boat, and jet boats are no exception.
 There are many different things you should be inspecting or paying attention to when looking at a used jet boat either at a dealership or being sold by a private seller.

 Before you read our simple guide, most of what we’ve written is just shorter summaries of what is available in a fantastic FREE guide about jet boats titled the “General Boats Guide” and it was created by Marathon Marine, a custom jet boat builder out of Alberta, Canada that has been in the industry for many many years.
 That free guide is an amazing wealth of information for anyone who is getting into jet boating and looking to buy their first new or used jet boat.
 The information is well written, simple yet very technical and explains a ton about jet boats.